goetas/twital/doc/en/source/templates.rst

 .. note::

-    To learn more about template inheritance you can look ``t:block`` and you can also read the offical documentation
+    To learn more about Twig inheritance you can read the `Twig official documentation http://twig.sensiolabs.org/doc/templates.html#template-inheritance>`_

 Macros
 ------